Evan White goes on Mariners’ bereavement list, making room for extra catcher

 It led to some initial speculation about who might be the roster casualty.

 Would they send down catcher Luis Torrens, who has struggled at the plate and behind it this season, though he did have a big game Wednesday in Houston?
-Or would they designate catcher Tom Murphy, who is out of minor-league options, for assignment.
+Or would they designate catcher Tom Murphy, who is out of minor-league options, for assignment?
 Murphy has been worse at the plate than Torrens, but he is much better defensively and has the trust of the pitching staff.

-By the end of July, it could be catching prospect Cal Raleigh, who will start his minor-league season next week in Tacoma, as the every-day catcher.
+By the end of July, it could be catching prospect Cal Raleigh, who will start his minor-league season next week in Tacoma, as the everyday catcher.

 The Mariners instead made an unexpected roster move, placing Evan White on the bereavement list to make room for Nottingham.